goblint/analyzer/docs/developer-guide/testing.md

 * Run a group of tests with: `./scripts/update_suite.rb group sanity`.

     Unfortunately this also runs skipped tests.
-    This is bug is used as a feature in the tests with Apron, as not all CI jobs have the Apron library installed.
+    This is a bug that is used as a feature in the tests with Apron, as not all CI jobs have the Apron library installed.

 * Run a single test with: `./scripts/update_suite.rb assert`.
 * Run a single test with full output: `./regtest.sh 00 01`.